Does Splenda Break a Fast? Sucralose While Fasting

 “Evidence suggests that sucralose can disrupt the intestinal microflora,” explains Dr. Berg.
 “This increases the risk of dysbiosis, a condition characterized by decreased levels of beneficial bacteria and increased overgrowth of potentially harmful microbes.”

-Dysbiosis can significantly impair immune defenses and gut health and has been found to increase the risk of inflammatory bowel disease, Crohn’s disease, colon cancer, and other GI tract issues.
+Dysbiosis can significantly impair immune defenses and gut health.
+It has been associated with an increased risk of inflammatory bowel disease, Crohn’s disease, colon cancer, and other gastrointestinal issues.

 3. Linked to weight gain

-Many individuals use non-calorie sweeteners like Splenda to lose weight.
+Many people use non-calorie sweeteners, such as Splenda, to help with weight loss.
 However, this may be counterproductive.

-Splenda’s ingredients may activate the same metabolic pathways as sugar, which promotes fat storage and inhibits fat burning, potentially contributing to weight gain.
+The ingredients in Splenda can trigger the same metabolic processes as sugar.
+This may lead to increased fat storage and hinder fat burning, potentially resulting in weight gain.

 4. May increase the risk of cancer

-Although more research is needed to confirm the link between sucralose and cancer, research published in the International Journal of Occupational and Environmental Health found an increased risk of leukemia in response to large sucralose doses.
+Although more research is needed to confirm the link between sucralose and cancer, research published in the International Journal of Occupational and Environmental Health found an increased risk in response to large sucralose doses.3

 While this study has been conducted in rodents, it’s reasonable to question if long-term sucralose intake may have similar consequences in humans.

-And, what’s more, Splenda undergoes chemical degradation when exposed to heat and may pose a health risk when used in baking or cooking.
+Additionally, Splenda has been shown to undergo chemical degradation when exposed to heat and may pose a health risk when used in baking or cooking.

 Heating sucralose in combination with oils or fats has been found to generate chloropropanols, a potentially toxic class of compounds linked to fertility issues, impaired kidney function, and increased risk of cancer.